AlexV-ops/spring_24_solidstate/notes/CIF Files on Apple Silicon - Failure.md

 6. No solution found, after 3 attempts.
 Throttling RAM usage of VMWare doesn't seem to work; I have 8 GB of RAM in total on my hard drive, of which I devoted 4 to the virtual machine.
 This ended up being a runaway process, which inevitably crashed both the virtual machine and my actual device.
 After being warned that my hard drive itself was at risk of corruption, I terminated the virtual machine and cleaned up my drive.

 #### Next Steps
-I have procured a spare Windows 10 machine, and am following the recorded advice fore how to use PCD (as uploaded on Teams).
+I have procured a spare Windows 10 machine, and am following the recorded advice for how to use PCD (as uploaded on Teams).
 I still have both UTM and VMWare on my laptop, but given that I seem to have an insurmountable hardware limitation I'm abandoning virtualization, at least for now.
 I am working on uploading proof of CIF file extraction by EOD (02/18/24).